CamDavidsonPilon/lifelines/paper/paper.md

     _bounds = [(0, None), (75, None), (0, None)]

     # this is the only function we need to define.
 It always takes two arguments:
-    #   params: an iterable that unpacks the parameters you'll need in the order of _fitted_parameter_names
+    #   params: an iterable that unpacks the parameters you'll need in the
+    #           order of _fitted_parameter_names
-    #   times: a numpy vector of times that will be passed in by the optimizer
+    #   times: a NumPy vector of durations
     def _cumulative_hazard(self, params, times):
         a, b, c = params
         return a / (b - times) ** c